 What happens next?

-When a local business places the decal in a front window or on the door, take a picture of it!
+When a local business places the decal in a front window or on the door, take a picture of it and email it along with the businesses information to email@example.com!
 BRiDGES will be collecting these pictures along with information about each business – especially the name and location of the business – in order to develop a database of businesses that are welcoming to service animals.
 This resource will be made available so that anyone looking to find a place to go with their service animal will know in advance that service animals are welcome!

 What happens if a business says, “No”?